 await asyncio.sleep(wait)

-Advanced: Token Bucket Rate Limiter
+Client-Side Token Bucket

 For high-throughput applications, implement client-side rate limiting to avoid hitting server limits: